OfficeDev/open-xml-docs/docs/how-to-open-a-presentation-document-for-read-only-access.md

     End Using
 ```

-You can also use the second overload of the <span
-class="keyword">Open</span> method, in the table above, to create an
+You can also use the second overload of the **Open** method, in the table above, to create an
 instance of the **PresentationDocument** class
 based on an I/O stream.
 You might use this approach if you have a
 Microsoft SharePoint Foundation 2010 application that uses stream I/O